ShaPhi7/Blogposts-And-Musings/Automated by Design.md

 ## Automated by Design

-You’ve probably heard of secure by design, but why is nobody talking about automated by design?
-If you haven’t, all you need to know here is it’s the concept that security can never just be an afterthought.
+You’ve probably heard of secure by design, but why is nobody talking about automated by design? <em>If you haven’t, all you need to know here is it’s the concept that security can never just be an afterthought.
 It must be built in properly, from the start of a project.
 It’s a concept that isn’t specific to software or technology.
-There’s plenty of good online resources for further reading on it.
+There’s plenty of good online resources for further reading on it.</em>

 As a child I was a member of the scouting association, going on expeditions across Europe.
 The famed Scouting motto is a very simple two words: “Be Prepared”.
 These powerful two words can be applied to almost anything.